dotnet/dotNext/docs/features/cluster/aspnetcore.md

 Choose `recordsPerPartition` value with care because it cannot be changed for the existing persistent WAL.

-Let's write a simple custom audit trail based on the `PersistentState`.
+Let's write a simple custom audit trail based on the `PersistentState` to demonstrate basics of Write Ahead Log.
 Our state machine stores only the single **long** value as the only possible persistent state.
 ```csharp
 using DotNext.Net.Cluster.Consensus.Raft;
 using System.Threading.Tasks;